Fatima-Shahid11/Fatima-Shahid11/README.md

 # Hi 👋, I'm Fatima Shahid

-### An innovative Software Engineer currently working as a React Developer in the industry.
+### An innovative Software Engineer currently working as a Frontend Developer in the industry.

 ---